snitko/bananas/README.markdown

   *  Blocks access from ip addresses that have been filed in reports.
   *  Provides an interface to manage those reports.

-(Currently works on Rails 2.3, will support Rails 3 next week)
+Supports Rails 3.0.0rc.
+If you want Rails 2.3 version, check out the "rails2.3" branch.

 If you hate reading docs, go see the screencast: http://vimeo.com/13620290